root-project/web/download/building_root/build_root_old_method.md

 ---
-title: Build ROOT Old Method
+title: Building ROOT with make (old method)
 layout: single
 sidebar:
-  nav: "resources"
+  nav: "download"
 toc: true
 toc_sticky: true
 ---

-## Getting the Source
+## Getting the source

 ROOT's source can be downloaded for each of the releases and unpacked with